martin-wey/martin-wey.github.io/_pages/music.md

 </div>

 A global view in the same room with the +25 recording mics :dizzy_face:
-On the right, a picture from behind the kit with the music sheets (good in case of memory lapse)
+On the right, a picture from behind the kit with some music sheets (good in case of memory lapse)

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">